-Also known as runbooks, playbooks are no different from a football coach's playbook: step-by-step plans used by SOC teams to address various scenarios that arise in security events.
-These are instructions on how to handle a variety of specific, defined disasters.
-Typical examples might include handling an infected endpoint or a phishing attempt.
+Also known as runbooks, playbooks are no different from a football coach's playbook; it includes step-by-step plans used by SOC teams to address various scenarios that arise in security events.
+It includes instructions on how to handle a variety of specific, defined disasters.
+Typical examples might include handling an infected endpoint or phishing attempt.